YU000jp/logseq-plugin-flex-date-format/readme.md

 1. Main: **Switch to style of the selected date format**
    > Select "localize" mode or another date format
-   - journal links or journal title
+   - targets are journal links or journal titles

 1. Option: Localize day of the week in journal links
    > Except "Localize" mode